dylan-bloch/DAT350-mini-project1/README.md

 I exported the responses as a CSV which I then took into Visual Studio Code.
 Importing the csv library in Python I was able to analyze the responses to get ratios and percentages for the majority of the questions asked.

 ### The outcomes of the analysis
 The numbers and percentages that were retrieved from this project are all inside of the Jupyter notebook that is associated with this repository.
-All you have to do is run the different cells inside the notebook and the percentages of everyone's answers will be produced in a dictionary.
+The outcomes are displayed as lists with the percentages next to their corresponding student responses in markdown boxes underneath the function that calculated those numbers from the CSV.